Axway/mft-convert/content/en/docs/TransferCFT/concepts/Transfer_command_overview/Transfer_records_in_the_catalog.md

 ---

-    title: Transfer records in the catalog
+    title: "Transfer records in the catalog"
-    linkTitle: Transfer records in the catalog
+    linkTitle: "Transfer records in the catalog"
-    weight: 160
+    weight: 150

----
-Transfer commands are used to initiate the sending or receiving of files, or the sending of messages, with a partners.
+---Transfer commands are used to initiate the sending or receiving of files, or the sending of messages, with a partners.
 The records of these transfer commands specify the: